• Content type:

 Briefing

-One year after the coup: What Next for Sudan’s Juba Peace Agreement?
+One year after the coup: What next for Sudan’s Juba Peace Agreement?

-This briefing considers the changing political situation in Sudan with a particular focus on the future of the Juba Peace Agreement (JPA).
-It explores how the relationship between two key factions in the conflict has complicated the ongoing discussions around…
+This briefing considers the changing political situation in Sudan, exploring how the relationship between two key factions in the conflict has complicated discussions around the formation of a new political arrangement in Sudan.

-Sudan: International Dimensions to the State and its Crisis
+Sudan: International dimensions to the state and its crisis

 Sudan’s elusive democratisation: civic mobilisation, provincial rebellion and chameleon dictatorships